pankajrathore9599/Cex_Aggregator/README.md

     Ok(())
 }
 ```
 -  Do Follow APPROACH-1 or 2 as per your system configuration.
-Here are two different build concept one is straight forward and second one is for path following concept.
-In my Case Approach-2 is working, in this you have to update your path of your proto file. `/home/{yourusername}/Desktop/Github/Cex_Orderbook_Agg/grpc/proto/orderbook.proto`
+Here are two different build concepts one is straightforward and the second one is for path the following concept.
+In my Case Approach-2 is working, in this you have to update the path of your proto file. `/home/{yourusername}/Desktop/Github/Cex_Orderbook_Agg/grpc/proto/orderbook.proto`
-Just check which one is work for you better.
+Could you check which one works better for you?

 ----------------------------------------------------------------------------------------------